Alexsanchez-WP/Login-AWP_WordPress_Plugin/README.md

 * Put the main logo of the website
 * Responsive
 * Just activating it already adds personality to the login
+* Choose from pre-designed themes to instantly transform your login page
+* Create your own custom theme with the Style Builder

+## Features

+### Basic Customization
+* Custom logo upload
+* Background image with transitions
+* Responsive design for all devices

+### Theme System
+* Multiple pre-designed themes to choose from
+* One-click theme application
+* Preview themes before applying

+### Style Builder
+* Advanced customization tool for complete control
+* Customize colors for all login page elements
+* Adjust typography settings
+* Fine-tune borders, margins, and padding
+* Live preview of changes

 ## Frequently Asked Questions